nesiac11/nesiac11.github.io/celia-whimsical-mishaps/index.md

 - [Chapter 3](chapter3.html) 📘

 ## 🌈 About the Author 🌈
 Hi!
-I'm [Your Name], the author of this adorable book.
+I'm Nea Lunabelle, the author of this adorable book.
 I love creating whimsical stories that bring joy and wonder to readers. 🥰

 ## 🧸 Additional Resources 🧸
 - [GitHub Repository](https://github.com/your-username/your-repository) 💻